 The Practical Nursing Program of the WBACTC approves Advanced Placement to applicants on an individual basis.
-The prospective student may apply for acceptance of courses completed in another postsecondary institution in order to waive a required Practical Nursing Program course.
-College credit hours are not applicable to the Practical Nursing Program; however, a course may be accepted as successful completion of a required course within the Practical Nursing Program.
+The prospective student may apply for acceptance for the Anatomy and Physiology course if completed in another postsecondary institution in order to waive the Anatomy and Physiology course required in the Practical Nursing Program.

-Courses will be accepted only if that course is determined to be comparable in content to the Practical Nursing Program course which will be waived.
+The course will be accepted only if the course is determined to be comparable in content to the Practical Nursing Program.
 The following guidelines apply to advanced placement:

 - 1. The course must have been completed as preparation for or active enrollment in an approved nursing program. - 2.
 The course must have been completed within the past 2 years. - 3.
 The student must have received a minimum of a "B" as a final grade in the course to be transferred, verified by official transcript. - 4.
 A course description must be submitted and determined comparable to the Practical Nursing Program course which is to be waived. - 5.
-For specific courses, the student will be required to successfully pass a course or skills lab challenge exam before course can be waived. - 6.
-Courses accepted for advanced placement will NOT be calculated into GPA or class ranking of the Practical Nursing Program.

-7. Requests for advanced placement MUST be made immediately upon notification of acceptance to the program.
+Courses accepted for advanced placement will NOT be calculated into GPA or class ranking of the Practical Nursing Program. - 6.
+Requests for advanced placement MUST be made immediately upon notification of acceptance to the program.
 Consideration will NOT be given after Practical Nursing classes begin.